Raider-Arts/megascan-link/doc/howto.md

 You can find it in the [realease](https://github.com/Raider-Arts/megascan-link/releases) tab of the github project

-or in the Substance Share Platform _(Currently the plugin is being reviewed for publishing)_

 ##### Build types
 - Development Buid
     > This build is always updated as soon a commit is pushed on the master branch